Amenoracking/ashesi-projects/README.md

 # ashesi-projects
-this contains all my current ashesi projectss
+this contains all my current ashesi projects